Independent African news, markets, culture and politics.

 Okpebholo's N100bn Loan: You don't speak for us - Edo PDP caretaker committee slams Aziegbemi

-The NUT, Ilorin East branch, has since sympathized with the affected school’s management and staff, condemning Adaramaja’s behavior as “totally unacceptable and uncalled for.”
-The branch’s chairman, Comrade Saka Saafi Adanla, assured that the state leadership of the NUT is working to address the issue and protect the rights and dignity of the teachers.
+The NUT’s Ilorin East branch expressed sympathy for the school’s management and staff, condemning Adaramaja’s behavior as “totally unacceptable and uncalled for.”
+Branch chairman Comrade Saka Saafi Adanla assured that the state NUT leadership is working to address the issue and protect teachers’ rights and dignity.

-The incident has sparked outrage, with many calling for Adaramaja to issue a public apology to the teachers and the entire teaching community in Kwara State.
-The PDP has also urged Governor Abdulrahman Abdulrazaq to publicly condemn Adaramaja’s actions and take necessary disciplinary measures to prevent similar incidents in the future.
-The developments have highlighted concerns about the treatment of teachers in Kwara State and the need for greater respect and support for education professionals.
+The incident has sparked outrage, with many demanding a public apology from Adaramaja to the teachers and the broader teaching community in Kwara State.
+The PDP has also urged Governor Abdulrahman Abdulrazaq to publicly condemn the actions and take disciplinary measures to prevent similar occurrences.
+These developments highlight concerns about the treatment of teachers in Kwara State and underscore the need for greater respect and support for education professionals.

 Scroll to Top